mbaciu73/Codes/SQL/readme.txt

-This is an sql that I have done in Oracle SQL and Data Modeler
+Oracle SQL Files created from an ERD on Oracle DataModeller